shixun404/CitationMap/README.md

 &#128073; Due to personal reasons, I am no longer able to run `CitationMap` for you if you run into problems.
 Apologies.

+&#9888;&#65039; I was told that recently Google Scholar has updated the traffic-blocking and made CitationMap much less reliable than before.
+Pull requests to fix this issue are very welcome!

 <br>

 I am [Chen Liu](https://chenliu-1996.github.io/), a Computer Science PhD Candidate at Yale University.